mxenabled/react-native-widget-sdk/README.md

 <ConnectWidget uiMessageWebviewUrlScheme="sampleScheme" />
 ```

-**Note for Expo users:** Expo applications are not installed with a unique
+**Note for Expo users:** non-standalone Expo applications are not installed
-application scheme unless it is installed as standalone application.
-If this is
-the case for you, then you will need to use the `clientRedirectUrl` prop
+with a unique application scheme.
+If this is the case for you, then you will
-instead of `uiMessageWebviewUrlScheme`.
+need to use the `clientRedirectUrl` prop instead of
+`uiMessageWebviewUrlScheme`.
+Note that this does not apply for standalone Expo
+application, if your application is a standalone application you should
+continue to use the `uiMessageWebviewUrlScheme` prop.

 `clientRedirectUrl` works similarly to `uiMessageWebviewUrlScheme`, except you
 will need to pass in the full URL to your Expo application and include